barmaglot351/barmaglot351/README.md

 ### Hi there 👋
-🌱 I’m currently learning of Java, JS, SQL.
+🌱 I’m currently learning of Java, JS, SQL. <br/>
-💬 Ask me about OOP.
+💬 Ask me about OOP.<br/>
-📫 How to reach me: barmaglot351@gmail.com.
+📫 How to reach me: barmaglot351@gmail.com.<br/>
 ⚡ Fun fact: the first programming language for an electronic computer is Short Code

 <!--